pankoza2-pl/HorrorTubbies/readme.txt

 If you want to test it use a vm not real pc
 Works best on Windows 10 x64
 Runtimes required: .NET Framework 4.0 or later
+I will probably not update the malware but maybe...